 According to Bureau of Labor Statistics, USA, job outlook for occupational therapists is 18% for the period 2018-2028 which is much faster than the average.

-Occupational therapists perform a lot of activities as their work of responsibility.
-They tend to change the patient’s environment so as to recover fast.
-They suggest certain changes in their daily routine at home and at the workplace as well so they can work easily and make movements.
+Under the occupational therapist career, they perform a lot of activities as their work of responsibility.
+They tend to change the patient’s environment to recover fast.
+They suggest certain changes in their daily routine at home and at the workplace as well, so they can work easily and make movements.

-To make a career in occupational therapy one must hold a doctor’s degree in the occupational therapy program.
+However, for occupational therapist career one must hold a doctor’s degree in the occupational therapy program.
 A master’s degree can work too.
-Moreover, a bachelor’s degree is again a requirement.
+The other things is that a bachelor’s degree is also a requirement.

 - Review patients: Occupational therapists review patients’ injuries.
 They examine their conditions.
 Create a recovery plan which needs to be followed strictly.
 They keep track of their progress continuously.
 If required they make changes to their daily routine and call them upon for follow-ups.

 - Help patient in performing activities: They help patients in their daily life problems.
 Occupational therapists perform various tasks to help the patient do activities.
 They also at times teach patients how to do what in order to guide them in performing activities.